Mazhar Abbas: Political views

-As a member of the Karachi press club, whose members regularly perform demonstrations against the government in the name of human and civil rights, he ended up on a hit list of the Mohajir Rabita Council, an ethnic political group in Pakistan's southern province of Sindh, which is allied with former President Pervez Musharraf.
+As a member of the Karachi Press Club, whose members regularly perform demonstrations against the government in the name of human and civil rights, he ended up on a hit list of the Mohajir Rabita Council, an ethnic political group in Pakistan's southern province of Sindh, which was allied with former President Pervez Musharraf.

 Personal life and family

 Abbas's father, an educationist, was Mirza Abid Abbas, the former secretary of the Hyderabad Board of Education; he died in 2002.
-Mazhar has four brothers, Brig.
-Athar Abbas, Zaffar Abbas, Anwer Abbas, and Azhar Abbas.
+Mazhar has four brothers, Maj.
+Gen. (R) Athar Abbas, Zaffar Abbas, Anwer Abbas, and Azhar Abbas.

-In 2008, Abbas's brother, Athar Abbas, became the Director General of the ISPR.
+In 2008, Abbas's brother, Athar Abbas, became the director general of the Inter-Services Public Relations.
 He served until 2012 and was Pakistan's Ambassador to Ukraine from 2015 to 2018.
-His other brother Azhar Abbas (journalist) was the managing director of Geo News (TV network), while another Zaffar Abbas is the editor of Dawn (newspaper) and he has another brother named Anwer Abbas.
+His other brother Azhar Abbas (journalist) was the managing director of Geo News (TV network), while another Zaffar Abbas is the editor of Dawn (newspaper).